Talk to us today about how we can help design a Business Risk Scenario Model for your organisation.

 - Scenario factors (internal/external realities that shape what can go wrong/what needs to go right)

 - Possible realities (robust thinking which addresses cognitive bias and logic/reasoning processes)

 It also considers the lived experience of the organisation (e.g. through loss/near miss histories) and the skills/experiences of its staff and advisors.
 Relevant external datasets are also critical to ensure the best thinking is applied.

 Summary of key BRSM benefits

-So, in summary for this article we would say the key benefits of a well designed and properly used BRSM are:
+In summation, the key benefits of a well designed and properly used BRSM are:

 - Consistent understanding of what is most important, and the data that supports this (and whether you have it or not)